A SHOT-BY-SHOT ANALYSIS

 As Randy enters the bar he calls out to Tiny, with whom he is familiar, then says he'll see him later.
 Tiny turns out to be a friend of Val's, and when Randy sees him again it is not until Val and Tiny crash Marvin's apartment in order to steal the heist money.
 Randy misses observing Tiny outside Marvin's apartment building when Randy and Mike hustle George out following Sherry's surprise visit.
 The bar scene is the only time Tiny's name is mentioned and it's unlikely that many people will recognize Tiny later as Val's pal.
 In the book, Tiny is a large guy and doesn't appear until the scene when he and Val crash Marvin's place after the heist.

-This glimpse is about as much context as we get for Randy in the film.
-We are shown everyone else's apartment's (except Fay's) while instead we are here given the picture that Randy lives well, above the means of the others, but we are not taken otherwise into his personal world.
+This glimpse is about as much personal context as we get for Randy in the film.
+We are shown everyone else's apartments (except Fay's) while instead we are here given the picture that Randy lives well, above the means of the others, but we are not taken otherwise into his private world.

 More of Randy is presented in the book as he becomes involved with George's wife.

 I think everyone is aware that Tiny is played by Joe Turkel, who was also in Paths of Glory and played the bartender in The Shining.
-In The Shining we are never confident of whether or not he is a ghostly figure, or a figment of Jack's imagination, and so it is of some interest that we have him in The Killing sitting before the bar, as a customer, stating he's having a ball, which reminds of the shot of Jack at the ball.
+In The Shining we are never confident of whether or not he is a ghostly figure, or a figment of Jack's imagination, and so it is of some interest that we have him in The Killing sitting before the bar, as a customer, stating he's having a ball, which reminds of Jack's scenes with Lloyd in the Gold ballroom.

-In The Shining Jack never sits at one of the ballroom tables decorated with their individual lamps, but Bill, in Eyes Wide Shut does, and a bit of DNA from this scene may be found in that one.
+In The Shining Jack never sits at one of the ballroom tables decorated with their individual lamps, but Bill, in Eyes Wide Shut, does sit at such a table in the Sonata when he meets with the piano player, and a bit of DNA from this scene may be found in that one.

 45 MS Clay in his kitchen, opening a beer, seen from beyond the 4th wall, cabinet.
 We don't yet see his face.
 (7:04)